thecooltechguy/mlbot/README.md

 ### Supported frameworks & cloud environments
 Currently, this tool only supports running distributed PyTorch compute jobs on AWS EKS (Elastic Kubernetes Service).
 And it should work pretty well with PyTorch Lightning without needing any major code changes (since PyTorch Lightning already supports TorchElastic).

-However, support for other frameworks and cloud environments will be added soon, and if you'd like to see a particular integration added, let me know by creating an issue!
+However, support for other frameworks and cloud environments will be added soon, and if you'd like to see a particular integration added, let me know by creating an GitHub discussion post!

 ## TODO